ShamErika/ShamErika/README.md

 ## 🎨 More About Me
-- 🤡 Professional Googler
+- 🤡 Professional Sleeper
-- 🧃 Boba Enthusiast
+- 🧃 Boba Addict
-- 🎶 Spotify Addict
-- 🏠 Baguio-based Coder 🌲